Michael Fowler

 we define the interaction representation by the unitary transformation

-so the interaction representation kets and the Schrödinger representation kets coincide at t = 0, and if the interaction were zero, the interaction representation kets would be constant in time, like those in the Heisenberg representation.
+and if the interaction were zero, the interaction representation kets would be constant in time, like those in the Heisenberg representation.

-, and is easily found by differentiating both sides of the equation:
+For nonzero V( t ), then, the time development of the interaction representation kets is entirely due to V( t ), and is easily found by differentiating both sides of the equation:

-where we have introduced the interaction representation operator VI(t), defined by
+where we have introduced the interaction representation operator V I ( t ), defined by

 Operators in this representation must have this time dependence relative to the Schrödinger operators to ensure that matrix elements, the only quantities of physical significance, are the same in the two representations.
 That is to say, we must have